ANTONYMX10/Turf-Management-System/README.md

  database-mysql in wampserver

- It has 3 modules admin,Turf Owner,Custmoer
+ It has 3 modules admin,Turf Owner,Customer